adityaramesh/ccbase/README.md

 The `ccbase` library consists of the following components:

-- CCBase.Format: Elegant syntax for printing and formatting strings.
+- `ccbase.format`: Elegant syntax for printing and formatting strings.
-- CCBase.Platform: Compile-time access to platform-specific information.
+- `ccbase.platform`: Compile-time access to platform-specific information.
-- CCBase.UnitTest: Convenient and lightweight unit testing framework.
+- `ccbase.unit_test`: Convenient and lightweight unit testing framework.
-- CCBase.Error: Utilities for systematic error handling.
+- `ccbase.error`: Utilities for systematic error handling.

 The following additional components are currently under development: